Skip to main content

 FedRAMP System Security Plan (SSP) FedRAMP Security Controls

 Every control should have one or more responsible roles identified.
-In OSCAL, there are three options for identifying responsible roles: By Control: (Retrofit MVP only) assign responsible roles to the implemented-requirement for the entire control By Compone...
+In OSCAL, there are three possible sources for responsible roles: By Control: (Retrofit MVP only) assign responsible roles to the implemented-requirement for the entire control By Component ...

 Parameter Assignments